ACADEMIC PROJECT • SPRING 2023

 Competitive analysis & secondary research

-With an Exhibit Content Developer at the Museum of Science, and a Designer at RLMG, a digital design studio specializing in interactive installations for public spaces, to gain insights into educational content development.
+Expert interviews with an Exhibit Content Developer at the Boston Museum of Science, and a designer at RLMG, a digital design studio specializing in interactive installations for public spaces.

-Exhibits seem interesting on paper but failed to engage children in real life
+Exhibits seem interesting on paper but fail to engage children in real life

-Although museums provide interactive exhibits, there is a gap in how these experiences capture and sustain kids' attention, making it difficult for them to fully connect with the educational content.
+Although museums provide interactive exhibits, there is a gap in how these experiences capture and sustain kids' attention.

 Reimagining active engagement